Find out how your sleeping position affects your health and how to sleep better in a healthy sleeping position.

-If you’re at risk for (or already have) one of the conditions listed above, do a little of your own research, or ask your doctor for more information on the possible effects of sleep position.
+If you’re at risk for (or already have) one of the conditions listed above, do a little of your own research, and ask your doctor for more information on the possible effects of sleeping position.
 If you suffer from more than one condition correlated with sleep position, be forewarned; a better position for one of them may prove to be worse for the other.

 - It’s difficult to change the way you sleep.
-One recommendation for avoiding either the prone or supine sleep position, involves strapping or taping an object to your back (tennis ball) or front (dried pea) to provide enough of an irritant to prevent sleeping that way.
+One recommendation for avoiding either the prone or supine sleep position involves strapping or taping an object to your back (e.g., a tennis ball) or front (a dried pea) to provide just enough of an irritant to prevent yourself from sleeping that way.
 There are also various devices on the market and bed/mattress manipulations intended to “train” sleeping posture.

 - Most of us don’t stay put while we sleep anyway, changing position on average about a dozen times each night.